Rotfuks/RotfuksCMS/README.md

 This is the Rotfuks CMS Application.
 It's split up in the following packages:

 - [Backend](./backend/README.md) for the GraphQL-Server
+- [Authenticate](./authenticate/README.md) for the Authentication-Server providing the Access Token
 - [Infra](./infra/README.md) for the infrastructure to help with local development

 ##### Known issues